BirchM93/Project/README.md

     -   Allows users to get in contact with the gym by entering a form.
     -   Users can also get in contact via social media links displayed.
     -   Opening hours, location and address are displayed.
+    -   Footer included at the bottom of the page.

 -   #### Login Page
     <img src = "assets/images/screenshots/loginpage.png">

     -   Brings you to a new seperate page when login button is clicked on the main page.
     -   Consists of a login box along with an avatar image at the top.
     -   Prompts existing members to login with their registered username and password.